jimmieclark3/dsp-save-sorter/README.md

 **DSP Save Game Sorter** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).

-This mod will sort your saves on the Load Game screen by decending save time.
+This mod will sort your saves on the Load Game screen by descending save time.

 If you like this mod, please click the thumbs up at the [top of the page](https://dsp.thunderstore.io/package/GreyHak/DSP_Save_Game_Sorter/) (next to the Total rating).
 That would be a nice thank you for me, and help other people to find a mod you enjoy.